trulstp/Assignment-3/readme.md

 # Group 8 - Mjøsa
 We chose this name because Mjøsa is the largest lake in Norway.

 ## About the project
 In this project we will design an animation based on our chosen text.

-in the project we will use BEM naming conventions to familiarize us with it and provide clarity.
+In the project we will use BEM naming conventions to familiarize us with it and provide clarity.

-we will use github to store all our updates to the animation, so that we are used to working in groups on github.
+We will use GitHub to store all our updates to the animation, so that we are used to working in groups on GitHub.

 ## The text for our project